Kim Tae-hwan (actor)

 Kim debuted in the Chinese drama My Amazing Boyfriend, which was based on the novel "我的奇妙男友" by young author 水阡墨 (QianMo Shui).
-Many people compare this drama to the popular K-drama "My Love From Another Star", although they are completely different except that the male lead is immortal.
+Many people compare this drama to the popular K-drama "My Love From Another Star", as the male leads are both immortal.
 This drama "My Amazing Boyfriend" was a huge success, passing the billions mark within one week of streaming on Tencent.

+He was a participant in the fourth season of the Netflix original series Single's Inferno, which aired from January 14, 2025 to February 11, 2025.
+In the seventh episode, he reveals on a date that he’s a DJ and that he also runs his own underground nightclub in Itaewon.
+At his nightclub, he mostly plays house music and claims to be a pioneer of the genre in the nightclub scene.